 In addition to underwater noise, the installation and removal of piles also results in airborne noise in the environment.
-Impact pile driving creates in-air impulsive sound about 100 dBA re 20 μ Pa at a range of 15 m (Illingworth and Rodkin, 2016).
+Impact pile driving creates in-air impulsive sound about 100 dBA re 20 μ Pa at a range of 15 m (Illingworth and Rodkin, 2017).
 During vibratory extraction, the three aspects that generate airborne noise are the crane, the power plant, and the vibratory extractor.
-The average sound level recorded in air during vibratory extraction was about 85 dBA re 20 μ Pa (94 dB re 20 μ Pa) within a range of 10-15 m (Illingworth and Rodkin, 2015).
+The average sound level recorded in air during vibratory extraction was about 85 dBA re 20 μ Pa (94 dB re 20 μ Pa) within a range of 10 to 15 m (Illingworth and Rodkin, 2015).

 The length of the pier, and therefore the number of piles required, would be determined by the distance from shore to the appropriate water depth for ship off-loading.
+During training exercises, Elevated Causeway System construction is continued until personnel become proficient in the operation of the pile driving equipment and construction techniques.
+The size of the pier and number of piles used in an Elevated Causeway System training event is assumed to be no greater than 1,520 ft. long, requiring 119 supporting piles.
 Construction of the Elevated Causeway System would involve intermittent impact pile driving over approximately 20 days.
 Crews work 24 hours a day and would drive approximately six piles in that period.
-Each pile takes about 10 minutes to drive with time taken between piles to reposition the driver.
+Each pile takes about 15 minutes to drive with time taken between piles to reposition the driver.
 When training events that use the Elevated Causeway System are complete, the structure would be removed using vibratory methods over approximately 10 days.
-Crews would remove about 12 piles per 24-hour period, each taking about three minutes to remove.
+Crews would remove about 12 piles per 24-hour period, each taking about six minutes to remove.
 Table 3.0-6 summarizes the pile driving and pile removal activities that would occur during a 24-hour period.

-Method Piles Per 24-Hour Period Time Per Pile Total Estimated Time of Noise Per 24-Hour Period Pile Driving (Impact) 6 10 minutes 60 minutes Pile Removal (Vibratory) 12 3 minutes 36 minutes
+Method Piles Per 24-Hour Period Time Per Pile Total Estimated Time of Noise Per 24-Hour Period Pile Driving (Impact) 6 15 minutes 90 minutes Pile Removal (Vibratory) 12 6 minutes 72 minutes